 kerry-dennis: So, is dissociation really a kind of self-hypnosis?
 Why do some people dissociate and others not?

 Sheila Fox Sherwin: Yes, you are absolutely right.
 We all dissociate to some degree.
 When we are talking about more severe forms of dissociation, some people are more vulnerable to self-hypnosis, dissociation, while others develop other coping mechanisms.

 lostime: I feel like I can't trust my memories of the abuse I went through.
 I know the facts about it ( like who and where), but I can't even remember his face or the place where I was kept.
 Where did all that information go?
-And why do I still loose long pieces of my life if I can't remember the scary stuff.
+And why do I still lose long pieces of my life if I can't remember the scary stuff?
 I feel like a stranger in my own life.

 Sheila Fox Sherwin: The information probably has been dissociated into another part of the mind in order to protect you.

 David: Sheila, do you think it's important for someone to remember all the details of their abuse?
 For instance, lostime expresses that she's frustrated that she can't.

 Sheila Fox Sherwin: NO. I think someone can get all hung up in the details.
 There is a process for healing.
 It does take time and remember, we are all unique.